amamitpandey/Temp_repo/to_do.md

 ## Normal
+- transfer all amt to not org in epfo
+- enable face auth
 ## Banglore electricity bill work
 Average = only 17 units  to 180 unit
 Sanctioned load = 0.24 KW to 1kw